fiee/fiee-adhesive/README.rst

 Known Issues
 ------------

-* No proper permission checks
 * path ‘/notes/’ is hardcoded in JS
 * names of context variables ``item``, ``item_type`` and ``notes`` are hardcoded in template
-* notes are silently saved after pressing tab
+* notes not always saved on lost focus (add some indicator?)
+* incomplete permission checks
-* lotsa...
+* probably more dependencies

 License